emberjs/website/source/guides/understanding-ember/the-view-layer.md

 #### View Scope

-In addition to the Handlebars context, templates in Ember also have the notion of the current view.
+In addition to the Handlebars context, views in Ember also have the notion of the current view.
 No matter what the current context is, the `view` property always references the closest view.